henriquecbuss/elm-eos/README.md

 a port), or using your preferred method.
 The [contractExplorer](https://github.com/henriquecbuss/elm-eos/tree/main/examples/contractExplorer) example shows how to integrate with external wallets to submit transactions.

-### 📖 Examples
+### Examples

 You can take a look at the [examples](https://github.com/henriquecbuss/elm-eos/tree/main/examples) folder for complete examples (each one has more detailed information in their `README.md`):

 - memberFetching ([source](https://github.com/henriquecbuss/elm-eos/tree/main/examples/memberFetching) | [live demo](https://elm-eos-member-fetching.netlify.app)): a simple example of fetching data from the blockchain and displaying it in a table.
 This is the simplest example there is, and it's a good place to start.
 - transfer ([source](https://github.com/henriquecbuss/elm-eos/tree/main/examples/transfer) | [live demo](https://elm-eos-transfer.netlify.app)): a more complex example, where you can send a transfer to the blockchain.
 This is an example for when you know what actions do and which ones you want to use.
 - contractExplorer ([source](https://github.com/henriquecbuss/elm-eos/tree/main/examples/contractExplorer) | [live demo](https://elm-eos-contract-explorer.netlify.app)): an even more complex example, where you can explore the tables and actions of multiple contracts.
 This is an example for when you want to explore the API of a contract, and see what actions and tables it has.
 This example also includes integration with third-party wallets using [eos-transit](https://github.com/eosnewyork/eos-transit).
-This app is roughly what the tool generation does for you if you [ask it to generate an app based on some contracts](#-scaffold-new-app).
+This app is roughly what the tool generation does for you if you [ask it to generate an app based on some contracts](#scaffold-new-app).

-## 🤖 CLI
+## CLI

 The CLI tool is used to generate the Elm code for your contracts.
 It takes some
 arguments: